 Symptoms of Insulinoma

 Symptoms of insulinoma result from low levels of sugar (glucose) in the blood (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
 Hypoglycemia is most often caused by medications taken to control diabetes.
 Much less common causes of hypoglycemia include... read more ), which occur when the person does not eat for several hours (most often in the morning after an all-night fast).
 The symptoms include faintness, weakness, trembling, awareness of the heartbeat (palpitations), sweating, nervousness, and profound hunger.
 Other symptoms include headache, confusion, vision abnormalities, unsteadiness, and marked changes in personality.
 The low levels of sugar in the blood may even lead to a loss of consciousness, seizures, and coma.

 Diagnosing an insulinoma can be difficult.
-Doctors try to perform blood tests while the person has symptoms.
+Doctors try to do blood tests while the person has symptoms and has not eaten.
 Blood tests include measurements of blood glucose levels and insulin levels.
 Very low levels of glucose and high levels of insulin in the blood indicate the presence of an insulinoma.
 Because many people have symptoms only occasionally, doctors may admit them to the hospital.
 In the hospital, the person fasts for at least 48 hours, sometimes up to 72 hours, and is closely monitored.
-During that time, the symptoms usually appear, and blood tests are performed to measure the levels of glucose and insulin.
+During that time, the symptoms usually appear, and blood tests are done to measure the levels of glucose and insulin.